Your Guide to Golf Course Maintenance & 7 Ways to Reduce Costs

 7. Create a preventive maintenance plan for all your equipment

 There are lots of high-valued equipment at a golf course that needs to be regularly inspected and maintained.
-Equipment includes mowers, rollers, aerators, utility vehicles, and golf carts.
-Having a preventive maintenance plan in place for all your high-valued equipment will not only reduce the likelihood of an equipment breaking down, but will also increase the equipment lifespan.
+Equipment includes mowers, rollers, aerators, utility vehicles and golf carts.
+Having a preventive maintenance plan in place for all your high-valued equipment will not only reduce the likelihood of equipment breaking down, but it will also increase the equipment lifespan.
 This will allow you to properly budget and plan for equipment replacement only when it is necessary.

 Why worry when you can Coast?